springernature/frontend-toolkits/context/brand-context/springernature/README.md

 We are using Merriweather as a variable font for both `serif` and `sans-serif`.

-Browsers who support variable fonts do support the `woff2` format.
+Browsers that support variable fonts also support the `woff2` format.
 We therefore do not need to serve other formats.

-Browsers who do not support variable fonts, will fallback to the system fonts specified in the `$context--font-family-serif` and `$context--font-family-sans` SASS variables after respectively `'Merriweather'` and `'Merriweather Sans'`.
+Browsers that do not support variable fonts will fallback to the system fonts specified in the `$context--font-family-serif` and `$context--font-family-sans` SASS variable, respectively `'Merriweather'` and `'Merriweather Sans'`.

 So far our `Merriweather` font instance only includes the [Weight variation axis](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#weight).
-At the time of writing `Merriweather` supports the additional [Width variation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#width) and [Optical Size variation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#optical_size) as well.
+At the time of writing, `Merriweather` supports the additional [Width variation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#width) and [Optical Size variation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#optical_size) as well.
 If at any point in the future there is a need for these variations, you will need to start over the font generation process as described below, leaving in the variations you need. **Beware** though, the font file weight will increase with the amount of variations you add.
-At the time of writeing `Merriweather` only supports the [Weight variation axis](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#weight).
+At the time of writing `Merriweather Sans` only supports the [Weight variation axis](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#weight).
 It is worth noting that we also optimised the available `font-weight` range at the font generation step to only span from `300` to `700`.